Dygmalab/Bazecor/README.md

 To launch the development environment, simply install nodejs and yarn (check node version in package.json engine.node) then type `yarn && yarn start`.

+To do a local production build without signing the executable use `yarn run make-dev`.

 To do a production build, use `yarn run make`, or limit it to a particular OS:

 | OS      | Architecture | Command                   |